kriomant/ch57x-keyboard-tool/README.md

 ## What is this?

-This is a utility for programming small keyboards like this one:
+This keyboard configuration utility is for programming small keyboards, such as the one shown below:

 ![Picture of keyboard-12-2](doc/keyboard-12-2.png)

 Such macro keyboards are popular on AliExpress, and sellers often include software for programming, but:
-* requires Windows
+* It requires Windows
-* is very ugly and inconvenient
+* It is very ugly and inconvenient
-* can only program one key at a time
+* It can only program one key at a time
-* do not expose all keyboard features
+* It does not expose all keyboard features

-There are several modifications of such keyboards with different numbers of buttons and knobs (See the [photos of supported keyboards](#photos-of-supported-keyboards)) and with/without Bluetooth.
+There are several modifications of such keyboards with different numbers of buttons and knobs (see the [photos of supported keyboards](#photos-of-supported-keyboards)) and with/without Bluetooth.

 Both wired and wireless keyboards are supported.
-⚠️ However, the keyboard must be connected to the computer with the USB cable when programming.
+⚠️ However, the keyboard must be connected to the computer with a USB cable when programming.

 ### Supported keyboards

-This utility was reported to work with:
+This utility has been reported to work with:
 * 3×4 with 2 knobs (Bluetooth version)
 * 3×3 with 2 knobs
 * 3x2 with 1 knob
-* 3x1 with 1 knob with [limitations](#3x1-keys--1-knob-keyboard-limitations))
+* 3x1 with 1 knob with [limitations](#3x1-keys--1-knob-keyboard-limitations)

 All these keyboards share the same vendor/product IDs: `1189:8890` (hexadecimal).
 It is possible to override used vendor/product ID, but it is usually unnecessary.